riyavmody/pui-hw-riya/final-project/README.md

 ![Portfolio home page](images/portfolio-home-page.png)
 ![Portfolio project page](images/portfolio-project-page.png)

-Add a few sentences about your design.
-Briefly state the motivation of each project idea.
-Example questions to answer:

-* What is the basic idea of your final project?
-(1-2 sentences)
+The basic idea is to create a competitive research portfolio that showcases my previous research experience and makes me stand out to employers.

-* How do you plan to make your design interactive and engaging?
+* I plan to make the design interactive by having buttons that are clickable which allow the user to navigate to the individual project pages
-* How do you plan to make your design accessible?
-* What information do you specifically want to convey and include on your website?
+* The accessibility piece of this design will come in the form of tab navigation, color contrast, and large, readable text
+* I would like to convey to employers that I have professional work experience in the user experience research field and that I will be a dedicated, hardworking employee

 ### *Idea 2 - The Ramayana*
 ![Ramayana home page](images/ramayana.png)